- Green Digital Charter

 We invited experts in the field of smart lighting to our 10 October 2016 webinar.

-A recording of the webinar is available at http://bit.ly/2ewmDHT
+A recording of the webinar is available on YouTube channel at http://bit.ly/2rqmz7A.

 Following a brief summary of the Green Digital Charter (GDC) training activities and agenda, Ingjerd Bratterud, head of project section, parks and street department, city of Stavanger, walked us through the story of how her city came to use LED lighting in public spaces.